saadsalmanakram/OS-live-analytics-using-Kivy/README.md

 # OS-live-analytics-using-Kivy
-Project Built for Monitoring every aspect of OS's metrics
+Project Built for Monitoring every aspect of OS's metrics.
+SQLite used for Database